breatheco-de/exercise-todo-list-react-with-fetch/README.md

 # Second Part of the TODO list, adding fetch
 <!-- endhide -->

-This exercise is meant to be completed after the [TODO list React application](https://4geeks.com/interactive-coding-tutorial/todo-list) because the first part is the perfect boilerplate to start using API's.
+This exercise is mean to be completed after the [TODO list React application](https://4geeks.com/interactive-coding-tutorial/todo-list) because the first part is the perfect boilerplate to start using API's.

 For this second part, we will sync our to-do list with a real database, using the following [RESTful](https://4geeks.com/lesson/understanding-rest-apis) and public API made for this exercise.